NadaYehia/Generative-Bayesian-learning-of-hidden-targets/ReadMe.md

 - **Blocks**: The number of trials per target location.

  ### Methods
-- get_target_corners: A static method that takes the target centers and dimensions as input and outputs their respective corner coordinates.
+- setup_targets: A static method that takes the target centers and dimensions as input and outputs their respective corner coordinates.
 This is useful for visualization and collision detection.

 - Future Plans: We plan to extend this class to handle obstacles and their setup in the environment.